tabarra/PHPTailMonitor/README.md

 For log files bigger than 2GB will cause problems with *filesize()*, *fseek()*, *ftell()*, and possibly other php functions.

-#### Security:
-PHPTailMonitor can be used to monitor logs for security purposes.
-The sessions save path is separated from the default one.
-Consider enhancing the security by adding two factor authentication.

 ## Author